mvelazc0/mvelazc0/README.md

 I (ocassionally) maintain a blog at [https://medium.com/@mvelazco/](https://medium.com/@mvelazco/).

-I have presented and hosted workshops at conferences including BlackHat Arsenal, DEFCON, DerbyCon, BSides, X33fcon, BruCON, Splunk .conf, SANS, MITRE ATT&CKcon, and  others.
+I have presented and hosted workshops at conferences including BlackHat Arsenal, Defcon, DerbyCon, BSides, X33fcon, BruCON, Splunk .conf, SANS, MITRE ATT&CKcon, and  others.
 Most of these can be found here: [Talks-Presentations](https://github.com/mvelazc0/Talks-Presentations).

 You can also find me on [Twitter](https://twitter.com/mvelazco) and [LinkedIn](https://www.linkedin.com/in/mauricio-velazco-4314b51a/).